-Exhibit Numbers Description 3 (a) Articles of Incorporation as Amended.+ (c) By-Laws, As Amended.# 4 (a) Specimen of Common Share Certificate.+ (b) Form of Warrant.# (c) Form of Underwriter's Warrant.# (d) Form of Underwriter's Warrant.
-5 Opinion of Counsel.
-10 (a) Lease Agreement dated July 1, 1994 between the Registrant and Robert and Norah Brower, relating to principal executive offices of the Registrant.
-10 (b) Employment Agreement dated February 1, 1993 between the Company and Paul Segall.^ 10 (c) Employment Agreement dated February 1, 1993 between the Company and Hal Sternberg.^ 10 (d) Employment Agreement dated February 1, 1993 between the Company and Harold Waitz.^ 10 (e) Employment Agreement dated February 1, 1993 between the Company and Judith Segall.^ 10 (f) Employment Agreement dated February 1, 1993 between the Company and Victoria Bellport.^ 10 (g) Intellectual Property Agreement between the Company and Paul Segall.+ 10 (h) Intellectual Property Agreement between the Company and Hal Sternberg.+ 10 (i) Intellectual Property Agreement between the Company and Harold Waitz.+ 10 (j) Intellectual Property Agreement between the Company and Judith Segall.+ 10 (k) Intellectual Property Agreement between the Company and Victoria Bellport.+
+3 (a) Articles of Incorporation as Amended.+ (c) By-Laws, As Amended.# 4 (a) Specimen of Common Share Certificate.+ (b) Form of Warrant.# (c) Form of Underwriter's Warrant.# (d) Form of Underwriter's Warrant.
+5 Opinion of Counsel.# 10 (a) Lease Agreement dated July 1, 1994 between the Registrant and Robert and Norah Brower, relating to principal executive offices of the Registrant.
+10 (b) Employment Agreement dated February 1, 1993 between the Company and Paul Segall.^ 10 (c) Employment Agreement dated February 1, 1993 between the Company and Hal Sternberg.^ 10 (d) Employment Agreement dated February 1, 1993 between the Company and Harold Waitz.^ 10 (e) Employment Agreement dated February 1, 1993 between the Company and Judith Segall. $^{\wedge}$ 10 (f) Employment Agreement dated February 1, 1993 between the Company and Victoria Bellport.^ 10 (g) Intellectual Property Agreement between the Company and Paul Segall.+ 10 (h) Intellectual Property Agreement between the Company and Hal Sternberg.+ 10 (i) Intellectual Property Agreement between the Company and Harold Waitz.+ 10 (j) Intellectual Property Agreement between the Company and Judith Segall.+

-- 10 (l) Agreement between CMSI and BioTime Officers Releasing Employment Agreements, Selling Shares, and Transferring Non-Exclusive License.+ - 10 (m) Agreement for Trans Time, Inc. to Exchange CMSI Common Stock for BioTime, Inc. Common Shares.+ - 10 (n) 1992 Stock Option Plan, as amended.^ - 10 (o) Employment Agreement dated April 1, 1994 between the Company and Lawrence Cohen.\ - 10 (p) Intellectual Property Agreement between the Company and Lawrence Cohen.^ - 23 (a) Consent of Deloitte & Touche LLP++ - 27 Financial Data Schedule++

-+ Incorporated by reference to Registration Statement on Form S-1, File Number 33-44549 filed with the Securities and Exchange Commission on December 18, 1991, and Amendment No. 1 and Amendment No. 2 thereto filed with the Securities and Exchange Commission on February 6, 1992 and March 7, 1992, respectively.

-Incorporated by reference to Registration Statement on Form S-1, File Number 33-48717 and Post-Effective Amendment No. 1 thereto filed with the Securities and Exchange Commission on June 22, 1992, and August 27, 1992, respectively.

-^ Incorporated by reference to the Company's Form 10-K for the fiscal year ended June 30, 1993.
+- 10 (k) Intellectual Property Agreement between the Company and Victoria Bellport.+ - 10 (1) Agreement between CMSI and BioTime Officers Releasing Employment Agreements, Selling Shares, and Transferring Non-Exclusive License.+ - 10 (m) Agreement for Trans Time, Inc. to Exchange CMSI Common Stock for BioTime, Inc. Common Shares.+ - 10 (n) 1992 Stock Option Plan, as amended.^ - 10 (o) Employment Agreement dated April 1, 1994 between the Company and Lawrence Cohen.\ - 10 (p) Intellectual Property Agreement between the Company and Lawrence Cohen.^ - 23 (a) Consent of Deloitte & Touche LLP++ - 27 Financial Data Schedule++ - + Incorporated by reference to Registration Statement on Form S-1, File Number 33-44549 filed with the Securities and Exchange Commission on December 18, 1991, and Amendment No. 1 and Amendment No. 2 thereto filed with the Securities and Exchange Commission on February 6, 1992 and March 7, 1992, respectively. - # Previously filed. - $^{\wedge}$ Incorporated by reference to the Company's Form 10-K for the fiscal year ended June 30, 1993. - \\ Incorporated by reference to Registration Statement on Form S-1, File Number 33-73256 filed with the Securities and Exchange Commission on December 22, 1993, and Amendment No.1 thereto filed with the Securities and Exchange Commission on February 24, 1994. - $^{\star}$ Incorporated by reference to the Company's Form 10-K for the fiscal year ended June 30, 1994. - ++ Filed herewith.